neuefische/web-exercises/sessions/react-immutable-state/car-race/README.md

 - Open the browser: there are five cars, each has its own track with a finish line and a number how long the last distance driven was.
 - Try to click a car: it's not yet moving.
 - Check the [`CarRace component`](components/CarRace/index.js): the `moveCar` function is not working.
-- Check the [`initialCars variable in the utils.js`](utils/utils.js): it#s an array with five car objects; each car contains two keys: the `emoji` as string and the `position` object.
+- Check the `utils/utils.js`: it#s an array with five car objects; each car contains two keys: the `emoji` as string and the `position` object.
 This object determines the exact position of the car on its track (`x` key) and the distance covered with the last button click.

 Switch to the [`CarRace component`](components/CarRace/index.js) again: